 The most common types of structured digital communications are:

-Each of these communications are designed to make employees better at their jobs.
+Each of these communications is designed to make employees better at their jobs.
 The reason so many employees are not engaged is that they do not see a direct link between their work and the company’s bottom line.
 They do not feel valued.

 Structured digital communications allow your mobile employees to feel part of the company, in touch with the overall goals and direction of the organisation, and proves how much you value them.
 They increase a sense of community while also promoting individual excellence.